bmillare/dj/README.md

 ## Motivation

-Dj takes the cacaphony of java, git, clojure, clojurescript and build tools and mixes it into something harmonious akin to a clojure distribution.
+Dj takes the cacaphony of java, git, clojure, clojurescript and build tools and mixes it into something harmonious; a clojure distribution.
 Clojure is a dynamic language: shouldn't managing our projects be too?
 Dj supports the goal of never having to close your REPL.

 ### A little bit more in depth

 Again, the purpose of dj is to provide a more **dynamic** and **integrated** development environment.
 As a start, dj accomplishes this by defining a simple directory structure for managing your clojure projects: `dj/usr/src`, and `dj/tmp`.
-Having a standard layout enables dj and the developer to have some common ground for installing and managing your projects.
-As you create new projects or clone projects in `dj/usr/src` you can then load these projects into your already running REPL by using `dj.dependencies/resolve-project`: dj will automatically install projects via git if necessary, load dependencies, and set classpaths as specified in the project's `project.clj` file.
+Having a standard layout enables dj and the developer to have some common ground for installing and managing projects.
+As you create new projects or clone projects in `dj/usr/src` you can then load these projects into your already running REPL by using `dj.dependencies/resolve-project`: dj will automatically install projects via git if necessary, load dependencies, and set classpaths, as specified in the project's `project.clj` file.

-If during development you want your projects to depend on each other and have dj recursively load the projects, you can specify source dependencies with the `:dj/dependencies` key in the project's `project.clj` file.
+If during development you want your projects to depend on each other and have dj recursively resolve the projects, you can specify source dependencies with the `:dj/dependencies` key in the project's `project.clj` file.
 Under the hood, dj implements its own `project.clj` parser and delegates to leiningen as necessary.
 (Note: In the future, this may better implemented as a leiningen plugin).

 Dj also provides convenience utilities for clojurescript, and datomic.
 For clojurescript, dj makes it easy to depend on the development version.
 There are also utilities for starting and stopping a browser environment for the browser connected cljs REPL.
 For datomic, there is a utility to install datomic into the local maven repository from the zip file.
 (Under the hood, `cemerick.pomegranate.aether/install` is being used).